Patriots Destroy a Village and its Families

 Sevier’s force continued downriver and destroyed between six and 20 villages (eyewitness sources vary).

-- In 1751 residents of the Cherokee town of Keowee, angered by cheating traders and fearing rumored attacks by colonial governments, asked other villages to attack traders throughout their lands.
+- In 1751 residents of the Cherokee town of Keowee (S.C), angered by cheating traders and fearing rumored attacks by colonial governments, asked other villages to attack traders throughout their lands.
 Only Stecoah (in today’s Whittier) responded, raiding the home of their local trader, Bernard Hughes.
-However, his native mistress warned him, and he and three others escaped here to Tuckaseegee.
+However, his Cherokee mistress warned him, and he and three others escaped here to Tuckaseegee.

 - Corkran, David H., ‘The Unpleasantness at Stecoe’, The North Carolina Historical Review, 32.3 (1955), 358–75